The Future of Content Moderation: Balancing Free Speech and Platform Responsibility

 All payments made are non-refundable once processed.
 Refunds will not be issued based on dissatisfaction with the outcome of a service or consultation.
 The only exceptions to this rule are cases where an explicit written agreement specifies different refund conditions.

-For cancellations, if a service such as an online consulting session is canceled more than 48 hours before the scheduled time, a 50% cancellation fee will apply.
-Cancellations made within 48 hours of the scheduled time are non-refundable.
+For any cancellations, if a service such as an online consulting session is canceled more than 7 days before the scheduled time, a 50% cancellation fee will apply.
+Cancellations made within 7 days of the scheduled time are non-refundable.
 Requests for rescheduling are subject to availability and may incur an administrative fee.
 Changes to scheduled services are not guaranteed and will be reviewed on a case-by-case basis.
+In addition, a fixed Administration Costs will be charged if any discussion is initiated.

 Any discussions regarding dissatisfaction with a service that lead to additional administrative time or review will be charged a non-refundable fee of €200.
 This includes any requests for reconsideration of policies, service outcomes, or any claims that require review beyond the standard scope of service delivery.